 If you do not recognise your charges as being part of this group then you could possibly own a species with completely different accommodation and dietary needs.
 Do not be tempted to offer any husbandry methods contained within this website to any other kind of tortoise.

-The following species are the most likely pet tortoises to be encountered in existing captive situations in Europe, or ones which are finding their way into the pet trade though recent breeding projects.
+The following species are the most likely pet tortoises to be encountered in existing captive situations in Europe, or ones which are finding their way into the pet trade through recent breeding projects.

 Click on any of the links below for information on the different species: